W. A. Ives/The Mephisto Auger Bit

 Most of the bits sold by Ives & Company in the latter quarter of the 19th century were standard double-spur bits or knock offs of the Russell Jennings extension-lip bits.
 The company stamped the shanks of most of them "W. A. Ives & Co.
 Extra."
 The term extra was intended to draw attention to the superior quality of the cast steel used in their manufacture.
 Price lists appearing in the trade journal Iron Age reveal Ives & Company used the term from as early as 1873 to at least 1898.

 When the market for boxed auger bit sets took off in the early 1890s, the company followed the lead of a number of auger manufacturers in choosing to purchase inexpensive generic boxes rather than design its own.
-W. H. Bingham, a large Cleveland, Ohio, hardware firm, referred to the design as the "American case" and sold the boxes with or without bits.
-The American case utilized individual spring-type clips wood-screwed to a transverse bar to hold bits in place.
+W. H. Bingham, a large Cleveland, Ohio, hardware firm, referred to the design as the "American Case" and sold the boxes with or without bits.
+The American Case utilized individual spring-type clips wood-screwed to a transverse bar to hold bits in place.
 It was not patented.
 Typically lined with red or black paper, versions of varying quality and wood types are seen.
 A casual survey indicates the Ives Company had a preference for red interiors.
 The source of the company's American cases is unknown.

 In the mid-to-latter 1880s, William Ives stepped back from the active management of Ives & Company.
 Board member and local businessman Horace P. Shares succeeded him as president.
 A pioneer in the development of Quinquennial Valley brick making, Shares opened a previously unknown clay bed in 1863, began burning bricks, taking advantage of every advance in technology, and setting an example for area competitors.
 Already affluent when he took over for William Ives, Shares turned over the management of his brick-making business to his son in 1887.(9) The decision was likely related to the declining health of W. A. Ives.